peteroupc/Numbers/docs/PeterO.Numbers.ERational.md

     public PeterO.Numbers.EInteger ToEIntegerExact();

+<b>Deprecated.</b> Renamed to ToEIntegerIfExact.

+Converts this value to an arbitrary-precision integer, checking whether the value is an exact integer.

+<b>Return Value:</b>

+An arbitrary-precision integer.

+<b>Exceptions:</b>

+ * System.OverflowException:
+This object's value is infinity or not-a-number (NaN).

+ * System.ArithmeticException:
+This object's value is not an exact integer.

+### ToEIntegerIfExact

+    public PeterO.Numbers.EInteger ToEIntegerIfExact();

 Converts this value to an arbitrary-precision integer, checking whether the value is an exact integer.

 <b>Return Value:</b>